JeffSmithII/Activity-Tracker/README.md

 •Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).
-    I implemented this feature by creating a function that gets the current date, and creating form inputs that takes a set of dates and and return how many days are remaining between the two.
+    I implemented this feature by creating a function that gets the current date, and creating form inputs that takes a set of dates that the user selects and return how many days are remaining between the two.

 •Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams).